ambarishvaidya/HakerRankTask/README.md

 * Logging happens in the console that is launched when Solution is run.
 * Logging also is done to a file in **C:\temp\HackerNewsApiLogs**

+# Enhancements
+* Loading the cache when server loads.
+  _ Currently the cache is loaded on the first request.
+  _ A timer then keeps the cache udpated **CONTINUOUSLY** post 1 second sleep ***(NOT CONFIGURABLE)***.
+* Memory Profile the solution and optimize it for memory and performance.
+* Make changing text configurable.
+* More test cases
+* Add Mocking test cases
+* Benchmarking methods.
+* Better Naming conventions